hw35/Project-Blackjack/README.md

        git clone https://github.com/hw35/Project-Blackjack.git
 2. Initialize Blackjack.java on the command line
-3. Run the following input on the command line
+3. Run the following input on the command line, where #rounds, #decks, #traces are integers

        java Blackjack #rounds, #decks, #traces
-> where #rounds, #decks, #traces are integers

 ### Contributing
 This project is done independently by me, but